 Patients are admitted for a 3-5 day stay in the unit for continuous monitoring.
 Emphasis is placed on reviewing EEG recordings with the attending, adjustment of antiepileptic medications during the stay and eventually planning for epilepsy care after discharge.

-The resident is responsible for presenting cases for the once weekly Epilepsy Case Conference.
+The resident participates in the once weekly Epilepsy Case Conference.
 This conference is attended by epileptologists, epilepsy neurosurgeons, neuroradiologists and behavioral psychologists.
 Patients are presented and surgical options discussed with the entire team.

-Residents also have the opportunity to go into the OR during the epilepsy surgery to witness intraoperative monitoring.
+Residents also have the opportunity to go into the OR during the epilepsy surgery to witness intraoperative monitoring, Wada tests, and other relevant procedures.

-Residents are exposed to a wide variety of neurological deficits in various stages of progression while on the consultation service.
-Here the resident has the opportunity to truly act in the capacity of the consultant.
+Residents are exposed to a wide variety of neurological diseases in various stages of progression while on the LBJ consultation service.
+This rotation is in PGY3 and PGY4 years, and the resident has the opportunity to truly act in the capacity of an independent consultant while training our internal medicine colleagues in neurologic diseases.

-Residents work with the pediatric neurology fellows in managing both the inpatient and consult services and are exposed to a wide array of pediatric neurology conditions from seizures to mitochondrial disorders to developmental disorders like autism.
+Residents work with the pediatric neurology fellows in managing both the outpatient clinics and inpatient consult services.
+Residents are exposed to a wide array of pediatric neurology conditions from epilepsy to mitochondrial disorders to developmental disorders like autism.

 Ambulatory (includes subspecialty clinics- see below)

 Various months are available for electives (depending on the year of training), for a resident to explore more of the subspecialties in depth.
-Many residents also use their electives as a dedicated research month.
+Many residents also use their electives as dedicated research time.

 - General/Diagnostic neurology